How to become a British Canoeing (BC) sea kayaking coach

 Operating limits for kayak coaches

-This can appear complex but in reality it is logical, once you accept that if you coach or guide, you and your employer (the BCU calls any provider of paddle sport a deployer, to cover both the paid and voluntary sectors) have a responsibility to your clients.
+This can appear complex but in reality, it is logical, once you accept that if you coach or guide, you and your employer (BC calls any provider of paddlesport a deployer, to cover both the paid and voluntary sectors) have a responsibility to your clients.

 Setting operating limits for kayaking

-Even if you are a Level 1 or Level 2 coach, it is possible to work in more advanced waters providing you have the skills and experience.
+Even if you are a Paddlesport Instructor or Coach for sheltered water, it is possible to work in more advanced waters providing you have the skills and experience.

-A Level 1 coach for example may be allowed to operate independently providing your deployer has undertaken an assessment, induction, training, considers the type of clients and puts in place operating procedures.
+A Paddlesport Instructor, for example, may be allowed to operate independently providing your deployer has undertaken an assessment, induction, training, considers the type of clients and puts in place operating procedures.

 The central issue is that the deployer has to take responsibility in where and how the coaches operate.
-The BCU writes “ The Level 1 coach has good coaching skills … However they do not necessarily have the experience to work independently in unfamiliar venues, types of group, session objectives, or craft.
-Therefore it is important that they receive appropriate site/session specific training (that needs to be documented) …” And for example “… the local operating procedures for a centre operating canoes on a lake may set different boundaries for a BCU Level 1 coach with 3 Star canoe, compared to a Level 1 coach without any additional skills awards.”
+The BC writes “ The Paddlesport Instructor has good coaching skills … However, they do not necessarily have the experience to work independently in unfamiliar venues, types of group, session objectives, or craft.
+Therefore it is important that they receive appropriate site/session specific training (that needs to be documented) …” And for example “… the local operating procedures for a centre operating canoes on a lake may set different boundaries for a BC Paddlesport Instructor with 3 Star canoe, compared to a Paddlesport Instructor without any additional skills awards.”

 Kayak ratios on the water

-The BCU set ratios but ultimately the decision rests with the deployer.
+BC set ratios but ultimately the decision rests with the deployer.
 The staff/client ratio for a group of adults may be very different to the ratio for a group of children even in the same location.
-This is where the role of the senior coach (e.g. Level 3) comes into play.
+This is where the role of the senior coach comes into play.
+The simplest way is to think in terms of needing a more experienced coach as having the skills and training to manage other coaches.
+This is where the Performance coach starts to come in and also the coach with Advanced Water leadership qualifications.

 Just go out and coach or guide kayaking?